 What Is Hepatitis A?

 Hepatitis A is a contagious liver infection caused by the hepatitis A virus (HAV).
-Hepatitis A is also called infectious hepatitis.
+Hepatitis A is also sometimes called infectious hepatitis.

 How Do People Get Hepatitis A?